 Buying groceries and cooking yourself is a great way to save on food, and regular car maintenance will help prevent costly repairs at one time.
 Below is an overview of my car camping expenses.
-For a more thorough look into what I purchased and how much everything cost, read the expense section of “15 Most Popular Car Camping Questions Answered.”
+Take a look at “How Much Does It Actually Cost to Car Camp” for a more in depth explanation of what my car camping road trips cost.

 - Gas $1,300 for 10,000 miles

 - Food $1,000

 - Hotel 400,000 Hilton points + $1,135 (this was much higher than I thought but once them temps got into the 80s in some locations I could not bear the heat and needed to sleep indoors).

 - Supplies $1,700 on camping/car supplies